How to cook cauliflower is my favourite recipe in under fifteen minutes.

 At this stage you still have time to change to a cauliflower soup recipe, if you decide you want a hot dish instead, or even a roasted chicken on mashed cauliflower; it definitely needs a bit of buttering up, so I'm using two or three cloves of garlic, a slither of hot red chili and the juice of a whole lemon.

 How to cook cauliflower leads you down so many alleys; interesting recipes that can use these nutrient dense vegetables.

 Aside: You'd be astonished at the difference between OJ and real freshly squeezed orange juice.
 OJ is little better than a junk food, with a very high glycemic index.
-Orange juice facts ... you'll be astonished.
+Orange juice facts will astonished you.
 I'm certain it's the same for lemon juice.